 Variety: Bluegrass, Celtic / Irish, Folk, Gypsy World Beat, Instrumental, Old-Time, Renaissance / Baroque / Early Music / Classical

-On blues and Celtic bass, with vocals and original tunes as well, is webmistress Sandy Reay who was called the busiest bass player on the Front Range.
-Proving that she can't hold a job, she currently plays with several bands and performers and built and maintains several other web sites for music and art.
+On blues and Celtic bass, with vocals and original tunes as well, is webmaster Sandy Reay, who was called the busiest bass player on the Front Range.
+Proving that she can't hold a job, she played with several bands and performers and built and maintained many web sites for music and art.

-They frequently accompany or are accompanied by one or more of their talented friends, so the band size varies from 1 - 8 members.
+Frequently, one or more of their talented friends joined them at gigs, so the band size varied from 1 - 8 members.

 They spelled the name several different ways (GypsyGrass, Jypsygrass) before settling down with it's current spelling.

 The final Djypsy Grass concert was in Daniels

 Hall at Swallow Hill, on October 9, 2005.
 They were joined by